Analysis on some infinite modules, inner projection, and applications: Embedded linear syzygies and Applications

-\begin{Remk} In outer projection case, there is a formula $h^0(\mathcal I_{{{X_q}}}(2))=h^0(\mathcal I_X(2))-(N-\dim\Sigma_q (X))$ if $X$ satisfies property $\textbf{N}_{2,2}$ (see Proposition 3.9, \cite{AK} and theorem 3.3, \cite{P}).
+\begin{Remk} In outer projection case, there is a formula $h^0(\mathcal I_{{{X_q}}}(2))=h^0(\mathcal I_X(2))-(N-\dim\Sigma_q (X))$ if $X$ satisfies property $\textbf{N}_{2,2}$ (see proposition 4.11 in \cite{AK}, theorem 3.3 in \cite{P}).
 This also shows that there is a tendency of having more quadrics for projected varieties as $q$ is getting closer to $X$.
 Note that the negative value of $h^0(\mathcal I_{X_q}(2))$ implies that there is no quadric vanishing on $X_q$.
 By this fact, we can expect that the inner projection case has more linear syzygies as Corollary \ref{Main result N_{2,p}} shows. \end{Remk}

-Next question is that how many quadrics defining $X$ are required to satisfy property $\textbf{N}_{2,p}$ and we give the sharp lower bound in the following. \begin{Coro}{\bf(Lower bound of quadrics for property $\textbf{N}_{2,p}$)} Let $X$ be a non-degenerate reduced and connected subscheme in $\P^{r+e}$ of codimension $e$ and $I$ be an ideal which defines $X$ scheme-theoretically.
-Suppose that $I$ satisfies property $\textbf{N}_{2,p}$ and $\beta_{0,2}(I)$ is the number of quadric generators of $I$.
+Next question is that how many quadrics defining $X$ are required to satisfy property $\textbf{N}_{2,p}$ and we give the sharp lower bound in the following. \begin{Coro}{\bf(Neccesary lower bound for property $\textbf{N}_{2,p}$)} Let $X$ be a nondegenerate reduced quadratic scheme in $\P^{r+e}$ of codimension $e$ and $I$ be the quadratic ideal of $X$.
+Suppose that $I$ satisfies property $\textbf{N}_{2,p}$ and $\beta_{0,2}(I)$ is the number of generators of $I$.
 Then $\beta_{0,2}(I)$ is not less than $\textrm{LB}_p$ as follows:

 \end{Coro}

 \begin{proof} Let's take a smooth point $q_0$ in $X$ and project $X$ from $q_0$.
 Let $X^{(1)}$ be the image (the Zariski closure) and $I^{(1)}$ be the elimination ideal of $I$.
 Then, from Proposition \ref{quad_dim} we get